Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Susanna Wesley, while deeply religious, approached the events with a mix of concern and pragmatism, documenting them in letters to her son Samuel Jr. She noted the intensity of the Christmas Day incident and the fear it caused among the children.

 Over time, the family grew accustomed to the noises, with the youngest sister, Kezia, even pursuing them for diversion, treating “Old Jeffrey” as a curious presence.
-The sisters would remark, “Jeffrey is coming; it is time to go to sleep,” indicating a normalization of the supernatural within the household.
+The sisters would remark, “Jeffrey is coming; it is time to go to sleep,” thereby normalizing the supernatural within the household.

 Servants, including Robert Brown, corroborated the family’s accounts, adding credibility to the reports.
 The haunting’s abrupt end in January 1717, possibly extending to March, coincided with news that Samuel Jr. and John Wesley were safe, which may have alleviated family stress and contributed to the cessation of activity.